 Interested in diving deeper into Chinese Shu culture?
 A trip to the Sanxingdui Museum will provide you with the answers about the ancient Shu people.
 Here, you’ll see an impressive collection of well-preserved cultural relics that were unearthed at the Sanxingdui archaeological site.
 The discovery of these Bronze Age artifacts changed the course of Chinese history.

 Hong Kong presents a dizzying juxtaposition of East and West, ancient and modern.
-This bustling, glittering, multicultural city is famous for its soaring skyscrapers, fabulous shopping, Star ferries crisscrossing Victoria Harbor and the lingering traces of its British colonial past.
-This vertical city, with its hundred-story skyscrapers clinging to the shore of the deep harbor that first attracted international merchants, blends East and West, modern and ancient, in truly unique ways.
+This bustling, glittering, multicultural city, which you’ll explore today, is famous for its soaring skyscrapers, fabulous shopping, Star Ferries crisscrossing Victoria Harbour and the lingering traces of its British colonial past.

 Featured Excursion: “Pearl of the Orient"—Hong Kong’s highlights